hydra3333/vapoursynth-cnr3/src/handover_documents/FINAL_DOCS/Document_B_CNR3_Restart_Work_Plan_and_Current_State_v3_2_5.md

 **Version:** v3.2.5 (RESUME-state work plan; focused status update.
 The version label is kept at the "3.2" generation to stay aligned with Document A v3.2; the `.5` patch level marks this update.
-Records P.1A (first pixel phase) as proven/committed on top of the C.14A cache-core milestone; sets P.2A as the next phase.
+Records P.2A (response-table config surface) as proven/committed on top of P.1A and the C.14A cache-core milestone; sets P.3A (weighted blend) as the next phase, with the CNR2-source upload scheduled for P.3A.
 See §8.
 Earlier sections carry forward except the version pointers below.)
 **Date:** 2026-06-19
 **Role:** Current-state / work-plan document.
 It states the controlling authority, the